Robin-DUBREUIL/opengate/README.md

 <h2 align="center"><i>the door to freedom</i></h2>
 <br/>

+## News !
+2023-05-19: The type A is now alive !
+The very fist prototypes just came home today, and it seems to work just fine.
+A SanDisk card has already been tested working.
+Some minor fixes will be done, and the very first stable release should be ready to rock !

 ## The OpenGate project aims to provide different adapter types, which relates to different branches in this repository:

 - ![Type A](https://github.com/Robin-DUBREUIL/opengate/tree/A): The classic OpenGate adapter, tailored to the original PlayStation 2 memory card case and interface.